 About 90 percent of all cases are asymptomatic, while about 10 percent will develop West Nile fever.
 Only a very small number of infected individuals will show the serious symptoms associated with the neuroinvasive disease.
 Residents who are 65 years old and older are at higher risk for complications, but everyone is at risk for infection.

 West Nile Virus is spread to humans through mosquito bites.
-DHH encourages residents to take these precautions to protect themselves:
+LDH encourages residents to take these precautions to protect themselves:

 Residents can also help control the mosquito population by eliminating standing water around their home, which is where mosquitoes breed.
 Louisianians are encouraged to follow these tips:

 - Dispose of tin cans, ceramic pots and other unnecessary containers that have accumulated on your property.
 Turn over wheelbarrows, plastic wading pools or buckets that could collect water.

 - Drill holes in the bottom of outdoor recycling containers.
 Drainage holes that are located on the container sides collect enough water for mosquitoes to breed.

 - Clean clogged roof gutters yearly.
 They are often overlooked, but can produce millions of mosquitoes each season.

 - Aerate ornamental pools or stock them with fish.
 Water gardens can become major mosquito producers if they are allowed to stagnate.